-Reports suggest the Apple M1X chip will be housed inside the upcoming MacBook Pro 2021, although Apple is yet to confirm the existence of this laptop.
+Reports suggest the Apple M1X chip will be housed inside the upcoming MacBook Pro 2021, which is rumoured to be announced later today.

 What is the Apple M1X?

 While the name is up in the air, it’s widely accepted that Apple will soon reveal an Apple Silicon processor that’s even more powerful than the impressive M1 found inside the MacBook Air and iMac 2021.

 In fact, if rumours are accurate, Apple could leapfrog the likes of AMD and Intel in offering the absolute best CPU performance for a laptop in the same category as the MacBook Pro.

 It’s also expected to feature the most powerful integrated graphics performance ever seen in a laptop CPU, potentially making it a standout option for intensive graphics workloads.

 The Apple M1X chip is expected to debut inside the MacBook Pro 2021, which looks set to be announced today during Apple’s digital event.

 The new laptop is expected to hit stores in the coming weeks, so you won’t have to wait long if you’re keen to grab yourself a Mac with the M1X processor.

 The Apple M1X chip will only be available in high-end Apple Macs.
 So far, the M1X is expected to feature in both the MacBook Pro 2021 and the Mac Mini 2021, although new iMacs are possible too.

 The cheapest Apple M1X laptop is expected to be the rumoured 14-inch MacBook Pro, but it’s anybody’s guess in regards to how much it will cost.
 The cheapest 16-inch MacBook Pro currently costs £2399, so we expect it to cost less than that.